Detection of Performance Interference Among Network Slices in 5G/6G Systems: Introduction

-We carry out numerical studies focusing on scenarios where the service interference among NSs is weak to moderate, with the Spearman's rank correlation coefficients among interfering NSs ranging from 0.2 to 0.4 (and Pearson correlation coefficients ranging from 0.05 to 0.25).
-Our numerical studies illustrate that, even with weak to moderate service interference among the NSs, the proposed algorithm can detect most of the shared resources in a network, provided that sufficient measurements are available (Section~\ref{sec:Numerical}).
-In addition, we provide numerical results to show that the Spearman's rank correlation coefficient is better suited for detecting correlations between interfering NSs than the Pearson correlation coefficient (Section~\ref{subsec:CorrCoeff}).
+We carry out extensive numerical studies focusing on scenarios where the service interference among NSs is weak to at most moderate, with the Pearson correlation coefficients among resource-sharing NSs ranging mostly from 0.05 to 0.25 (Section~\ref{sec:Numerical}).
+Our numerical studies illustrate that, even with weak to moderate service interference among the NSs, the proposed algorithm can correctly detect most of the shared resources in a network and sharing NSs, provided that sufficient measurements are available.
+Furthermore, the second algorithm can reliably find most of misbehaving NSs (with the missed detection rate below 10 percent) with very small false alarm rates.
+We also demonstrate that the proposed algorithms are robust to measurement noise; even when the standard deviation of measurement noise is 50 percent of correct value, our algorithms experience only minor degradation in performance.
+Finally, we provide numerical results to show that the Spearman's rank correlation coefficient is better suited for detecting correlations between interfering NSs than the Pearson correlation coefficient.

-The remainder of this paper is structured as follows: Section~\ref{sec:Setup} outlines the problem formulation.
-Section~\ref{sec:Proposed} describes our proposed solution approach and algorithm.
-Section~\ref{sec:Numerical} presents the numerical studies.
-Finally, Section~\ref{sec:Conclusion} includes the conclusions and future directions.